Looking to decorate your bookcase? Here are five easy steps to follow, and elements to incorporate for your own home’s bookcases.

 Texture makes a bookcase sing with personality.

-I use antler bowls and textured baskets and patterned wooden balls and metal spheres and vintage urns with a distressed patina.
+I use antler bowls and textured baskets and patterned wooden balls and metal spheres and vintage urns and reclaimed wood lanterns with a distressed patina.

 You’re almost done.